VidVidex/CCNA-snippets/README.md

 # CCNA snippets

-A collection of CCNA-level snippets useful when configuring Cisco devices
+A collection of CCNA-level configuration snippets useful when configuring Cisco devices